AI Nav

 Recent developments

-Recently, the European Parliament adopted new measures to significantly increase packaging sustainability within the EU.
+Recently, the European Parliament adopted new measures to significantly increase packaging sustainability and increase their use period within the EU.
 These measures, designed to address the rising issue of packaging waste, include:

 Who will be affected?